espocrm/documentation/docs/user-guide/printing-to-pdf.md

 ### Access restriction to printing

-Can be achieved by restriction of access to Template entity type.
+Can be achieved by restricting access to the *Template* entity type in Roles.

 ### Engines